merantix-momentum/squirrel-core/docs/advanced/store.rst

 Custom Stores
 --------------
 :py:class:`AbstractStore` defines an abstraction to provide a key/value API on top of any storage.
-All stores are expected to obey this API.
+All stores should conform to this abstraction.
 You may optionally use or implement a :py:class:`SquirrelSerializer` if you need to serialize your data before persisting.
 If you have a specific use-case which is not natively supported such as reading data via HTTP requests or retrieving from a database, you may need to implement your own Store.